castle-engine/castle-engine/tools/castle-editor/README.md

 ## TODO

 * build tool integration:
-    * In TChooseProject.ButtonNewClick, create lpi/lpr using build tool commands to generate
+    * show build tool progress at bottom, do not hang editor while waiting for build tool Colorize
+      - For "run", always show log (on all platform), colorized (warnings at least)
+      - For "compile", detect FPC warnings, errors
     * Smartly detect CASTLE_ENGINE_PATH, and set it for subprocesses, see Michalis ~/common/TODO
     * Smartly detect castl-engine exe (look in CASTLE_ENGINE_PATH/bin etc.), see Michalis ~/common/TODO
     * Detect lack of FPC / Delphi and make a nice error message
+    * Allow to auto-generate-textures, any other build tool command remains useful?
-    * Allow to compile, run, package, choose platform
+    * Allow to choose platform
     * rerun generate-program each time? (mark them as some *DO NOT MODIFY THIS, THIS IS ONLY FOR LAZARUS* comment) Not really OK, in case we open program with hand-crafted program file.
 	Maybe only auto-generate in castle-engine-output,